custimage

 bio Latest Info with AI

-Paul Jozef Crutzen was a Dutch atmospheric chemist who received the 1995 Nobel Prize in Chemistry, along with Mario Molina and Sherwood Rowland, for their work in atmospheric chemistry, particularly concerning the formation and decomposition of ozone.
+Paul J. Crutzen was a renowned Dutch chemist and meteorologist.
+He was awarded the Nobel Prize in Chemistry in 1995 for his work on atmospheric chemistry, particularly concerning the formation and decomposition of ozone.
+His contributions have been instrumental in understanding the impact of human activities on the Earth's atmosphere.